kanofiadmasu/Mini-CRM/README.md

 This are the main concepts used to build this feature.
 And this is the last feature of the manage clients section.

-***Aug 27/2025***

-Today I am going to add a feature for the manage projects section.
-In this scetion I will add important features like, linking projects to clients, flagging projects as 'Started', 'Not-started', and 'Completed'.